vasilionjea/bower-requirejs-starter/README.md

 ## Bower
-- The `directory:` key in the `.bowerrc` file tells Bower where to install "packages"
+- The `directory:` key in the `.bowerrc` file tells Bower where to install the project "packages"
 - The `component.json` file under the app's root directory tells Bower what dependencies our applicaiton has so we can install them all with one command like so: `bower install`.
 By specifying `null` for a version, we're asking for the latest version of that lib...
 I think!